-Put-in-Bay To Upgrade Cellular And Internet Service
+Put-in-Bay To Upgrade Cell And Internet Service

-An additional building will be located at the Bay Lodging Resort owned by Mark Mathys.
-These towers will be used for the radio link that will bring connectivity to the island.
-Megabits would install multiple antennas on the unused antenna mounts located below the base of the ball of the water tower.
-These antennas would allow Megabits to provide an extremely high level of service to the Village, its businesses and residents.
-This new equipment should eliminate many of the issues experienced with slow speed when Put-in-Bay Hotels are at capacity and demand is high.
-The equipment and frequencies that will be used are all regulated or licensed by the Federal Communications Commission.
-As such they will not adversely impact any other wireless services
+An additional building will be located at the Bay Lodging Resort, owned by Mark Mathys.
+These towers will be used for the radio link to connect to the island.
+Megabits would install multiple antennas on the unused antenna mounts below the base of the ball of the water tower.
+These antennas would allow Megabits to provide extremely high service to the Village, its businesses, and its residents.
+This new equipment should eliminate many issues experienced with slow speed when Put-in-Bay Hotels are at capacity and in high demand.
+The equipment and frequencies used are all regulated or licensed by the Federal Communications Commission.
+As such, they will not adversely impact any other wireless services

-The Federal Communications Commission has currently defined “broadband” internet as a fixed Internet connection which provides speeds of 25 Mbps downstream and 3 Mbps upstream.
-This is a level of service that is not dependably available from any service provider on the Islands.
-The National Telecommunications and Information Administration stated “Broadband connectivity is essential to the nation’s economic growth and social advancement.
-It is the conduit for economic and social opportunities for U.S. households and a gateway to increased productivity, growth and market access for businesses of all sizes.”
+The Federal Communications Commission has defined “broadband” Internet as a fixed Internet connection that provides 25 Mbps downstream and 3 Mbps upstream.
+This level of service is not dependably available from any service provider on the Islands.
+The National Telecommunications and Information Administration stated, “Broadband connectivity is essential to the nation’s economic growth and social advancement.
+It is the conduit for economic and social opportunities for U.S. households and a gateway to increased productivity, growth, and market access for businesses of all sizes.”

-Last fall, the Megabits partners began meeting informally with residents, business owners, government and public safety officials to develop a plan that will best support the needs of the islands.
+Last fall, the Megabits partners began meeting informally with residents, business owners, government, and public safety officials to develop a plan that will best support the islands’ needs.
 They are pleased to announce that they will begin construction on the Megabits Island Internet (Mi2) wireless network this fall!

 Megabits will build an expansive wireless network to serve fixed and mobile users at homes and businesses.
 In addition, they will install hundreds of Wi-Fi access points across the Island.
-This subscription-based Wi-Fi network will simultaneously serve 1,000’s of users at most public and business venues, campgrounds and marinas across the Islands.
+This subscription-based Wi-Fi network will simultaneously serve 1,000’s users at most public and business venues, campgrounds, and marinas across the Islands.
 Once the backbone system is active, Megabits will begin installing equipment for customers that sign up for service now.

-Megabits is looking forward to furthering discussion and the opportunity of providing high-speed Internet services to the Village.
-If you are interested in more information about Megabits, LLC, and their service, their address is P.O.
+Megabits are looking forward to furthering discussion and the opportunity of providing high-speed Internet services to the Village.
+If you want more information about Megabits, LLC, and their service, their address is P.O.
 Box 324, Put-in-Bay, OH 43456.
 Their email is Sales@PIBWiFi.com, and their phone number is 888-Mi2-3456 (888-642-3456).
 Their ad is on this page of this issue of the Put-in-Bay Gazette News.
-Looks like we will have a much faster Put-in-Bay 2019
+It looks like we will have a much faster Put-in-Bay 2019